jackocnr/intl-tel-input/README.md

 **nationalMode**
 Type: `Boolean` Default: `false`
-Allow users to enter their national number.
+Allow users to enter national numbers (and not have to think about international dial codes).
 Formatting, validation and placeholders still work.
 Then you can use `getCleanNumber` to extract a standardised (E.164) international number.

 **numberType**
 Type: `String` Default: `""`